In this lesson, students will read key Jewish sources on political activism and will analyze the role of activism as a core Jewish value.

-Essential Questions: Is social action a Jewish value?
+- Reflect on the essential question: is social action a Jewish value?

 - Why are we saving lives anyways?
 Why do we care so much about our brethren to save them in other lands?

-Study the texts in this source sheet.
+2. Text Study: Have students study the texts in this source sheet.
 Then use the questions below to guide a discussion.

 Suggested Questions for Discussion